Holy water in Christianity: In Eastern Christianity

 Fountain with holy water.
 Trinity-St. Sergius Lavra.
 Sergiev Posad, Russia.

 Among Eastern Orthodox and Eastern Catholic Christians, holy water is blessed in the church and given to the faithful to drink at home when needed and to bless their homes.
 In the weeks following the Feast of Epiphany, clergy visit the homes of parishioners and conduct a service of blessing by using the holy water that was blessed on the Feast of Theophany.
 For baptism, the water is sanctified with a special blessing.

 Throughout the centuries, there have been many springs of water that have been believed by members of the Orthodox Church to be miraculous.
 Some still flow to this day, such as the one at Pochaev Lavra in Ukraine, and the Life-Giving Spring of the Theotokos in Constantinople (commemorated annually with the blessing of holy water on Bright Friday).

-Although Eastern Orthodox do not normally bless themselves with holy water upon entering a church like Catholics do, a quantity of holy water is typically kept in a font placed in the narthex (entrance) of the church, where it is available for anyone who would like to take some of it home with them.
-It is customary for Orthodox to drink holy water, to use it in their cooking and to sprinkle their houses with it.
+Although Eastern Orthodox and Byzantine Catholics do not normally bless themselves with holy water upon entering a church like Roman Catholics do, a quantity of holy water is typically kept in a font placed in the narthex (entrance) of the church, where it is available for anyone who would like to take some of it home with them.
+It is customary for Orthodox and Byzantine Catholics to drink holy water, to use it in their cooking and to sprinkle their houses with it.

 Often, when objects are blessed in the church (such as the palms on Palm Sunday, Icons or sacred vessels) the blessing is completed by a triple sprinkling with holy water using the words, "This (name of item) is blessed by the sprinkling of this holy water, in the name of the Father, and of the Son, and of the Holy Spirit."

 Holy water is sometimes sprinkled on items or people when they are blessed outside the church building, as part of the prayers of blessing.
 In Russia, it is common for Orthodox Christians to bring newly bought cars to the church for blessing.
 Holy water is sprinkled inside and out, as well as under the hood.
 Similarly, in Alaska, the fishing boats are sprinkled with holy water at the start of the fishing season as the priest prays for the crews' safety and success.
 Some Catholics also have a priest bless their cars or homes with holy water as a way of invoking God's blessing and protection.